Enquil/CodeInstitute-Project-2/README.md

 ## Site Expansion
 ---

-### Passwords, stored data and expanded statistics
+### Passwords and stored data
+Will implement a database for storing users and statistics

+### More questions
-### More questions, aiming at 100 across 4 categories to start, restructure the objects.
+Aiming at 100 across 4 categories, will also restructure the question objects.

 ## Known Issues